How to extract dimensions from filenames and configuration names

 Lightning will find no value for the pitch for the first file and finds the pitch of 1.25 mm for the second file.

-Chances are that many of your filenames follow only a few patterns.
+Chances are that many of your filenames follow the same pattern.
 That’s why we store the patterns you created in this session.
-At the top, there is a radio button Previously used.
-Select that one to display your previous patterns and apply it to your selected files or folders.

 View image in new tab

-4. How to store patterns in text files
+4.4.
+How to store patterns in XML files

 If you want to, you can create your own text files.
-There needs to be a file in each folder where there are part files.
+There needs to be an XML file in each folder with part files.
 The text file tells Lightning:

 1. The fastener type